COVID-19: Social Distancing Practices

 You have two options:

 - If you need to have your photo taken at our office: Visit the EagleCard Office in Tawanka Hall, room 120.
 We are open Monday-Friday, 7:30 AM to 4:30 PM.
-To ensure social distancing we have modified our carding station to accommodate only one guest at a time, so please keep in mind that there may be a short wait before we can help you obtain a card.
+To ensure social distancing we have modified our carding station to accommodate only two guests at a time, so please keep in mind that there may be a short wait before we can help you obtain a card.
 To prepare for your visit and ensure that you only need to stand in line once, please review our Card Policies.

 - If you can submit a photo online: submit an EagleCard request via our EagleCard Online Request Form.
 Once we have approved your photo, you will receive email notifying you that your card is ready for pick-up.